RahulSkr/junctionPredictionFromGeneSequence/README.md

 - **y_test**:Corresponding validation labels

 # Building a model
 To use the proposed model, one must create an object of the class SpliceClassificationModel present in the SpliceClassification.py file specifying the the parameters listed below with their following definitions.
+(For this project we prefer LSTM, but one might use GRU/Basic RNN kernels instead)
 - **n_units**: Number of hidden reccurent units in a singe layer(default: 90)
 - **n_layers**: Number of layers in a single stack of the model(default: 3)
 - **n_classes**: Number of classification categories(default: 3)